 Whenever we are out to dinner together Danielle does what I call the menu scan, she will do a quick scan of the menu and announce any items that contain either cheese, (with an extra enthusiasm if the cheese is in fact, FETA CHEESE), or olives.

 FETA stuffed zucchini!
 We have to get that

 Romaine salad with OLIVES and FETA cheese, I want 5 of those!

 Basically, if a Swiss Chard and Feta Cheese Quesadilla with cucumber and kalamata olive salsa were on a menu, she would announce it very enthusiastically and we would order it.
 For sure.

-The truth is I have made a version of this recipe for Danielle, but sadly I used a different kind of cheese and hadn’t yet created the cucumber olive salsa.
-Happily, she will remind me of this next time I see her and I will absolutely recreate this dish for her, with extra feta cheese and olives – naturally 🙂
+The truth is I have made a version of this recipe for Danielle, but sadly I used a different kind of cheese and hadn't yet created the cucumber olive salsa.
+Happily, she will remind me of this next time I see her, and I will absolutely recreate this dish for her, with extra feta cheese and olives – naturally 🙂

-If you haven’t made a quesadilla before they are ever so easy.
+If you haven't made a quesadilla before they are ever so easy.
 You can fill them with anything your heart desires, but veggies tend to really shine stuffed into a tortilla.
-I personally think veggies should be added into any and everything.
+I personally think veggies should be added to any and everything.

 I first sauteed the swiss chard with onion and a little pinch of smoked paprika.